thoinv/learn-android-components/README.md

 - Sharing resources
 +  using the singleton pattern to wrap system services so that they can be shared in your app
 + The LiveData object connects to the system service once, and then any observer that needs the resource can just watch the LiveData object

+## Disadvantage
+- LiveData does not come with a toolkit for combining streams of data or managing threads, like Rx does.